This type of diet takes you to the next step, helping to optimize your body’s ability to function by delivering a mega-dose of nutrients.

-You’ve probably heard the term “superfood” quite a bit, and you’ve probably heard about all the benefits offered by these nutrient-rich dietary additions.
+You have probably heard the term “superfood” quite a bit, and you have probably heard about all the benefits of these nutrient-rich dietary additions.

-Superfoods do more than just help you meet your vitamin and mineral needs, or help you shed a few extra pounds when it’s time for swimwear season.
+Superfoods do more than help you meet your vitamin and mineral needs or help you shed a few extra pounds when it is time for swimwear season.

 When combined with regular exercise and a balanced diet, adding some of these superfoods to your day can benefit many different aspects of your health.

-We all know that eating healthy can have a big impact on the way you feel:
+We all know that eating healthy can have a significant impact on the way you feel:

 Here is the list of the 15 best superfoods and their benefits

-If you’re looking to fight free radicals or maximize the nutrients in your daily intake, wheat sprouts are high on your food list.
+If you are looking to fight free radicals or maximize the nutrients in your daily intake, wheat sprouts are high on your food list.

-The preparations with this food is from the shoots of the wheat plant.
-The vitamin and mineral nutrients are countless
+The preparations with this food are from the shoots of the wheat plant.
+The vitamin and mineral nutrients are countless.

 These may include: